ringcentral/ringcentral-api-docs/docs/team-messaging/manual/compliance-export-structure.md

-# Team Messaging Compliance Export File Structure
+# Chat Compliance Export File Structure

 !!! note "Need help generating an export file?"
     This document describes the structure of a Compliance Export.
 To generate this file please consult our documentation on the [Compliance Export API](compliance-export.md).